 National Certificate In Tobacco Treatment Practice

-MaineHealth CTI’s Tobacco Treatment Education and Training Program is a nationally accredited provider of the core training requirements necessary to apply for a National Certificate in Tobacco Treatment Practice (NCTTP), one of only 18 training programs across North America.
+MaineHealth CTI’s Tobacco Treatment Education and Training Program is a nationally accredited provider of the core training requirements necessary to apply for a National Certificate in Tobacco Treatment Practice (NCTTP).

 Applying for NCTPP:

 To apply for the certificate, the candidate must provide evidence of specific education and experience, including successful completion of a CTTTP – accredited Tobacco Treatment Specialist training program and hours of tobacco treatment practice experience following completion of the training.
 In addition, candidates must be tobacco-free for a minimum of six months and must agree to adhere to the Tobacco Treatment Provider Code of Ethics.
 Specific eligibility and application requirements may be found at www.naadac.org/NCTTP .